gustavo-m-freitas/finance-forecasting-analytics-platform/README.md

 A detailed explanation of the dimensional model, including the structure of dimension tables, fact tables, and the datasets contained in the `data/` directory, is available in the **Module 2 README**.
 Please refer to that documentation for the complete schema description and data definitions.

-### Module 3 — Financial Reporting Automation
+### Module 3 — IFRS Reporting Automation & Anomaly Detection

-Python automation pipeline used to extract and transform financial data from the warehouse.
+Python-based pipeline to extract, validate, and transform financial data from the Data Warehouse, enriched with anomaly detection capabilities.

 Key components:

-- SQLAlchemy database connection
-- Pandas data transformations
+- SQLAlchemy data extraction from PostgreSQL
-- automated KPI calculations
+- Pandas-based transformations and KPI calculations
-- financial validation checks
+- data validation and financial integrity checks
+- multi-layer anomaly detection (Z-score, STL, Isolation Forest)
+- ensemble scoring for robust anomaly identification
-- standardized reporting outputs
+- standardized reporting outputs (CSV / Excel)

-The pipeline replaces manual reporting with reproducible analytical workflows.
+The module replaces manual reporting with a reproducible financial analytics and monitoring workflow.

 ### Module 4 — Forecasting & FP&A Analytics